BibleResearch/bibleresearch.github.io/content/posts/consequentialist-hermeneutics.md

 ---
 title: "A Consequentialist Hermeneutic"
 date: 2019-01-01
 description: "Bad hermeneutics are commonly used and accepted in conservative evangelicalism today.
-This blog post is my attempt to diagnose why pastors and laypeople alike appear to be comfortable badly misusing scripture.
+This blog post is my attempt to diagnose why pastors and laypeople alike appear to be comfortable while badly misusing scripture.
 I believe one of the primary reasons why hermeneutics are ignored and unconsidered is because the church today practices a consequentialist hermeneutic.
 In this post, I define a consequentialist hermeneutic and note some of the flaws in this view."
 tags:
     - Hermeneutics
     - Philosophy